erikt/MiamiStateMachine/README.md

 ## Concepts

 A `StateMachine` has a `state: State` (the current state).
-The `State` is a type conforming to `Hashable`.
+The `State` is a type conforming to `Hashable` and `Sendable`.
 An `enum` defining the possible states works well.

 The transitions between states are defined by `Transition`, a value with the `from: State`, the `event: Event` needed to do the transition and the `to: State` where the state machine ends up.

-The `Event` is also a type conforming to `Hashable`, usually an enum.
+The `Event` is also a type conforming to `Hashable & Sendable`, usually an enum.

 To make the state machine process an event, the `process(:)` is used.
 If a transition is defined for the event from the current state, the state machine's current state will change.